imarranz/data-science-library-hub/README.md

 ### Innovative Data Science Tools

 Beyond the basics, the Data Science landscape is enriched by a variety of innovative tools that push the boundaries of data analysis and model development.
-In "Innovative Data Science Tools," we explore libraries that bring unique functionalities, offer enhanced performance, or simplify complex processes in groundbreaking ways.
+In _Innovative Data Science Tools_, we explore libraries that bring unique functionalities, offer enhanced performance, or simplify complex processes in groundbreaking ways.
 These tools might not be as widely known as the foundational ones, but they are invaluable for specialized tasks, advanced analysis, and for keeping your methodologies at the cutting edge.
 From libraries that handle large datasets with ease, to those that provide novel approaches to machine learning and data visualization, this section is dedicated to the tools that are reshaping the future of Data Science.

 | Library Name           | Description                                            | GitHub Link | Tags                           |
 | ---------------------- | ------------------------------------------------------ | ----------- | ------------------------------ |